Spatiotemporal Autoregressive Models for Areal Compositional Data: Empirical Results

-Table \ref{tab:results_berlin} shows the estimated coefficients (coefficient matrices) of the spatiotemporal autoregressive process along with their empirical standard errors and $t$ statistics.
-We applied isometric log ratio transformations for all compositions using the same base with a balanced partitioning, splitting the parts into groups as equally as possible.
-The spatial weight matrix has been chosen as row-standardised contiguity matrix, i.e., all spatial effects should be interpreted as the impact of the average observation of all directly neighbouring regions, sharing common borders.
+Table \ref{tab:results_berlin} shows the estimated coefficients (coefficient matrices) of the spatiotemporal autoregressive process along with robust HAC sandwich standard errors, $t$ statistics, and $p$-values, and summary statistics of the model.
+We applied an isometric log-ratio transformation to all compositional observations, using a common orthonormal basis derived from a balanced sequential binary partition that splits the components into groups of approximately equal size.
+For the three-part composition, this yields two coordinates: the first contrasts developed land against condominium, while the second contrasts the joint component (developed land and condominium) against undeveloped land.
+The spatial weight matrix has been chosen as a row-standardised contiguity matrix, i.e., all spatial effects should be interpreted as the impact of the average observation of all directly neighbouring regions, sharing common borders.
+The temporal lags were selected based on AIC and BIC over a set of candidate schemes, which clearly favours the specification $\tau={1,6,12}$ (see Table \ref{tab:model_selection}), indicating that short-run persistence, semi-annual dynamics, and annual seasonality jointly contribute to the temporal dependence structure of the Berlin real-estate market.